MilchRatchet/Luminary/README.md

 # Usage

 The scene is described through the Luminary Scene Description format (`*.lum`).
 The format is documented in the [Luminary File Documentations](LumFileDocs.md).
+It is possible to specify a `*.obj` file instead of a `*.lum` file.
+This will load the mesh and use the default settings.
+Then one can make changes to the settings and automatically generate a `*.lum` file.
+Alternatively, one can generate a `*.baked` file that contains all the necessary data in one file.
+The advantage is that loading from a `*.baked` file is fast, however, the file can be large.

 You can start as: